TonyNguyenVn17/Food_Hunting/README.md

 ## Features 🌟

 1. 📅 Provides information about free food events at 12am every day
-2. 🤖 Responds to user's command '!food' to give the food events from the current time to the end of the day
+2. 🤖 Responds to user's command '!events' to give the food events from the current time to the end of the day
+3. 🎲 Users can try their luck with '!dice'

 ## Roadmap 🗺️